warmshowers/Warmshowers.org/sites/all/modules/contrib/nodewords/README.txt

 ------------------------------------------------------------------------------
 Nodewords integrates with other modules for automatic selection of meta tags.

-* On node pages all terms of some specified vocabularies associated can be added to the KEYWORDS meta tag.
+* On node pages all terms of specified vocabularies associated can be added to the KEYWORDS meta tag.

+* On node pages the DESCRIPTION meta tag can be automatically generated from the node's teaser or body text.

 * On taxonomy pages, the term description is used as the meta tag DESCRIPTION.
   The term itself is added to the list of KEYWORDS.
 You can override the